-the faculty in 1999.
-He is also Chief Scientist and a member of the Board of Directors
+John Byers is Professor of Computer Science at Boston University, which he joined in 1999.
+He is also founding Chief Scientist and a member of the Board of Directors at Cogo Labs,

-online advertising firm based in Cambridge, MA, where he has held an executive role
+a technology incubator based in Cambridge, MA, where he has held an executive role since 2005.

 the ACM SIGCOMM Test